 Under the Tuscan Sun, 2003

 Director: Audrey Wells

-Based on the popular book written by Frances Mayes, the story tells about a young writer woman that after the recent divorce, decide to visit Italy.
-Once in Cortona, she get in love not only with an Italian man but also with a beautiful villa to rebuild.
+The movie is based on a popular book written by Frances Mayes.
+The story tells about a young writer woman that after a recent divorce, decides to visit Italy.
+Once in Cortona, she gets in love not only with an Italian man but also with a beautiful villa to rebuild.
 She decides to buy it changing her life.

 The Best Youth, 2003